eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-23-Linux-Control-Group-Hierarchical-Organization.md

 refer about one or more groups in particular.
 {% endcall %}

-`cgroup` can be split into two components: the *core* which mandates how the cgroups, processes and controllers are organized and the *resource controllers* which do the real resource distribution and enforce limits.
+`cgroup` can be split into two components: the *core* that mandates how the cgroups, processes and controllers are organized and the *resource controllers* that do the real resource distribution and enforce limits.

 In this post I'll focus on the core only.